New COVID-19 cases in US soar to highest levels on record

-New COVID-19 cases in US soar to highest levels on recordThursday, December 30, 2021
+New COVID-19 cases in US soar to highest levels on recordWednesday, December 29, 2021

 |

-CHICAGO (AP) — More than a year after the vaccine was rolled out, new cases of COVID-19 in the United States have soared to their highest level on record at over 265,000 per day on average, a surge driven largely by the highly contagious Omicron variant.
+CHICAGO, United States (AP) — More than a year after the vaccine was rolled out, new cases of COVID-19 in the US have soared to their highest level on record at over 265,000 per day on average, a surge driven largely by the highly contagious omicron variant.

 New cases per day have more than doubled over the past two weeks, eclipsing the old mark of 250,000, set in mid-January, according to data kept by Johns Hopkins University.